Title: Section 487.7 - Resident services

 (c) if necessary, arrange for transfer to an appropriate medical facility.

 (iii) In the event of illness or injury, the operator shall also:

 (a) notify the resident's personal physician or, in the event such physician is not available, a qualified alternate;

 (b) notify the resident's representative, or next of kin, if known;

-(c) upon transfer of a resident to a health, mental health or other residential care facility, send an approved transfer form (or copy of the DSS-3122 medical evaluation and the personal data sheet) and such other information as the receiving facility requests and the operator is required to maintain;
+(c) upon transfer of a resident to a health, mental health or other residential care facility, send an approved transfer form (or copy of the department-prescribed medical evaluation and the personal data sheet) and such other information as the receiving facility requests and the operator is required to maintain;

 (d) in emergency transfers, the information required in clause (c) of this subparagraph may be telephoned to the receiving facility and written information sent within 72 hours; and